Aero Spacelines Pregnant Guppy: Development

 Conversion work was undertaken by On Mark Engineering.
 The Pregnant Guppy (registered N1024V) used an ex-Pan Am airframe.
 A 5-meter section from an ex-British Overseas Airways Corporation aircraft (G-AKGJ) was added immediately behind the wing.
 A new upper fuselage of 6-meter diameter was added, giving the aircraft a "triple-bubble" appearance when viewed from the front.
 The entire rear section, including tail surfaces, was detachable to allow cargo to be loaded directly into the fuselage.
 The wing, engines, tail, nose, and cockpit were unchanged.

 The aircraft first flew on September 19, 1962, piloted by Conroy and co-pilot Clay Lacy.
 When Van Nuys traffic control realized that Conroy intended to take off, they notified police and fire departments to be on alert.
 However, the huge aircraft performed flawlessly.
 It differed in handling from a Stratocruiser only in a slight decrease in speed caused by the drag of the larger fuselage.

 The Guppy delivered the S-IV Saturn I rocket stage three weeks faster than a barge, for a cost of $16.00 (equivalent to $ today) per mile (1 mi).

 Operational history

 In the summer of 1963, the Pregnant Guppy began flying NASA cargo.
 Among its early duties was transporting the first and second stages of the Gemini program's Titan II from the Martin Co. in Baltimore, Maryland, to Cape Canaveral.
 As the space program grew through the late 1960s, it became apparent that the one original aircraft clearly could not handle the whole transport load, so 25 more Stratocruisers and ex-USAF C-97s were purchased to construct four Super Guppy aircraft, which were even longer and larger than the original.

 The various Guppy aircraft served throughout the 1960s, 1970s, and beyond.
 After the Apollo program ended, the aircraft transported airliner sections.
+The original Pregnant Guppy, though, was in poor condition by this point and retired soon after the end of the Apollo program.

-The Pregnant Guppy was sold to American Jet Industries and registered N126AJ for scrap.
-It was scrapped at Van Nuys in 1979.
+The Pregnant Guppy was sold to American Jet Industries in 1974 and registered N126AJ.
+Although plans were floated to renovate the transport and return it to service, in the end it was scrapped at Van Nuys Airport in 1979.
+The rear fuselage and tail assembly, along with various other parts, were used to build the final Super Guppy Turbine.
+Registered N941NA, this aircraft is currently in service with NASA and is the last Guppy aircraft still in operation.